November 27, 2018

 November 16, 2018

-Today we took the tender into this village which was unique and very poor.
+Today we took the tender into this village Boca Da Valeria which was unique and very poor.
 The kids meet you at the pier, and they have all these exotic animals, and you take pictures with them and give them a $1.
 They had crocodiles, sloths, toucans, parakeets, macaws.

-We already love Oceania Cruises, and I never thought I could love his company any more than I do but they blew me away when I saw that they took a whole bunch of candy, toys, school supplies, clothes, flip-flops, soccer balls and gave them to the locals in the village.
+We already love Oceania Cruises, and I never thought I could love this company any more than I do but this blew me away.
+We saw them take a whole bunch of candy, toys, school supplies, clothes, flip-flops, soccer balls and gave them to the locals in the village.
 As far as I know, they are the only cruise line that does this.

 November 15, 2018